 - Total time:40 minutes

 - 7 large eggs

 - 110g flour (3 3/4 ounces; about 3/4 cup)

 - 130g milk (4 1/2 ounces; about half cup plus 1 tablespoon)

 - 22g water (3/4 ounce; 1 1/2 tablespoons)

 - Kosher salt and freshly ground black pepper

-- 8 ounces bacon, diced (see note above)
+- 8 ounces bacon, diced (see note)